abdullah-erturk/iPXE-iso-efi-mbr-secureboot-support-/README.md

 - UEFI x86 (secureboot support)
 - UEFI x64 (secureboot support)
 - BIOS-MBR

+With this ISO file you can access your existing iPXE server.

 This iso file works in both MBR and UEFI mode.